kelsiealopez/MongoliaBirds/README.md

 ```bash
 nextflow run nf-core/rnaseq --help
 ```
-If you see help output, you’re ready!
+If you see help output, it's working

 ---